athackst/mkdocs-simple-plugin/README.md

 * **I want a pretty documentation site without the hassle.**

-    Finally, you may be interested in this plugin if you have a desire for stylized documentation, but don't want to invest the time/energy in replicating information you already have in your README.md files or in block comments in your code, and you want to keep them where they are (thank you very much).
+    Finally, you may be interested in this plugin if you have a desire for easy-to-generate stylized documentation.
+This plugin lets you take documentation you may already have -- either in markdown files or in your code -- and formats them into a searchable documentation website.
+You can keep your documentation where it is (thank you very much).

 See [mkdocs-simple-plugin](http://athackst.github.io/mkdocs-simple-plugin/mkdocs_simple_plugin/plugin/) for usage.